 It may be the case that within the OTO a different Inspector deals with the field and the CT computation.
 The Inspector dealing with the CT will take overall responsibility for PRT/Accounts reconciliations and if a claim is received for a back year the Inspector examining the claim will not take a decision on it without first consulting the Inspector responsible for the reconciliation.
 It would help this process if claims would identify the schedule within reconciliations where the expenditure unclaimed is recorded.

+Top of page

 OTO’s aim

 OTO’s aim is to obtain a reconciliation of claims and returns to accounts and computations for every producer and for every year in which that producer is involved in the North Sea.
 For the future it will be the aim to receive the reconciliations together with the CT computations in line with the target dates set by pay and file.
 Indeed for a company masking PRT expenditure claims a reconciliation should henceforth be regarded as an integral part of the CT computation.
 It is recommended that there are in many cases a substantial number of back years for which reconciliations still need to be provided.
 In some cases it may be necessary to adopt a different standard of reconciliation for these earlier years in order to clear the backing.
 Wherever possible and in particular where it can be seen that little or no tax is at risk, OTO will adopt a pragmatic approach to the need to clear reconciliations for early years.